simon-ritchie/apysc/docs_src/source/animation_time.md

 # animation_time interface

-This page will explain the `animation_time` method interface.
+This page explains the `animation_time` method interface.

 ## What interface is this?

-The `animation_time` interface will return the current animation elapsed time in milliseconds (`Number` type value).
+The `animation_time` interface returns the current animation elapsed time in milliseconds (`Number` type value).

 ## Basic usage

-The following example will set the x-coordinate animation of the rectangle and 1-second interval timer to display an animation's current elapsed time to console (please press the F12 key).
+The following example sets the x-coordinate animation of the rectangle and the 1-second interval timer to display an animation's current elapsed time to console (please press the F12 key).

 ```py
 # runnable